Why You Should Add Saffron To Your Daily Cooking

 Saffron has been found to help improve mood so could be a good treatment for depression.
 How does this work and why does saffron make you happier?
 It’s been found that a saffron extract increases the dopamine levels in the brain and that 30mg of saffron each day can have the same kind of effect as drugs that are prescribed to treat mild-to-moderate depression but without the side effects.
 Several placebo studies even showed it to be more effective.
 It’s not currently recommended as a treatment on its own, but it might be in the future after more studies have been done.
 It could be worth trying for people with mild symptoms who want a little bit of help to brighten their mood.

-Saffron to improve PMS symptoms
+Saffron to treat PMS symptoms

 PMS symptoms affect many women each month and consuming or even just smelling saffron can help with these symptoms.
 PMS symptoms can be physical, emotional or psychological and occur shortly before a woman’s period.
 Saffron tea is a common remedy for PMS symptoms in some cultures.